 Additionally, you want to steer clear of sugar-laden formulas, as they can lead to weight gain and can be problematic for diabetics.

-Lastly, Weil says that you should stay away from a cleanse that attempts to limit your calories in juices or maintains overly-strict guidelines (typically a cleanse should only last for two to seven days).
+Lastly, Weil says that you should stay away from a cleanse that attempts to limit your calories in juices or maintains overly-strict guidelines (typically a cleanse should only last for 2 to 7 days).
 “A juice cleanse should be flexible—everyone will experience it differently and has unique needs,” she notes.

 Up next: Discover 10 real foods that boost your skin's glow as much as supplements.